 Campus life is dynamic and vital.
 While many FIT students commute to campus, 2,160 undergraduate students call FIT home, choosing from traditional or apartment-style rooms in one of our four residence halls.
 The David Dubinsky Student Center houses a state-of-the-art fitness center, a student radio station, the Style Shop (an FIT student–run boutique), a dance studio, laboratories, Barnes & Noble, Starbucks, student government and club offices, and a counseling center.
 FIT has 12 intercollegiate teams, and you can choose from more than 60 student clubs and organizations.

 High-achieving high school seniors are eligible to apply for the Presidential Scholars honors program.
 Scholars will take specially designed liberal arts courses and participate in extracurricular art and cultural activities.

 Being an FIT student means having tremendous opportunities to learn, play, and explore the abundance of New York City from your home base in the lively Chelsea neighborhood.
 The city is our playground, ourmuse, and our extended campus.
 With theater, live music, galleries, museums, restaurants, and shopping, the city offers unparalleled opportunities to explore.

 Internships and placement rates

 FIT’s innovative approach to experiential learning—through professional critiques, industry-sponsored competitions, and internships—is the key to your future success.
 While our classroom dynamics reflect the real-world activities and attitudes of the showrooms, studios, or corporate offices in which you’ll one day work, our extensive internship program offers invaluable on-site experience.

-Nearly one-third of FIT student interns are offered employment when they complete their internships.
-Eighty-five percent of FIT’s 2015–2016 bachelor’s degree recipients are employed, and 67% are in jobs related to their major area of study.
+Nearly one-third of FIT student interns are offered employment when they complete their internships, and 86% of FIT’s 2017–2018 bachelor’s degree recipients are employed.